The probabilistic world: Fermions

 We observe that for discrete $x$-points and finite $L$ the operator $\p_x$ is a finite antisymmetric $(2^M \times 2^M)$-matrix,

-The operator $I\p_x$ is a symmetric matrix in the real representation, corresponding to $\im \p_x$ being hermitean in the complex basis.
-As familiar from quantum mechanics the eigenfunctions of $\hat{P}$ form a complete basis.
+The operator $I\p_x$ is a symmetric matrix in the real representation, corresponding to $\hat{P}=-\im \p_x$ being hermitian in the complex basis.
+A different hermitian momentum operator $\tilde{P}$ with eigenvalues $p$ can be related to the discrete Fourier transform discussed in sect.~\ref{sec:fourier_transform_for_cellular_automata}.
+As familiar from quantum mechanics the eigenfunctions of $\tilde{P}$ form a complete basis.
 An arbitrary complex periodic function $\psi(t,x)$ can be represented by a (discrete) Fourier series

 where $\int_p$ involves a summation over the discrete momenta in the interval \eqref{eq:488}.

 We conclude that the one-particle state of the Weyl-Ising model obeys all the properties of a free Weyl fermion in quantum mechanics for one space and one time dimension.
 No additional axioms are needed beyond the three axioms of classical statistics.
 For discrete space points and finite $L$ the Hilbert space is finite-dimensional.
 The continuum limit $\varepsilon \to 0$ can be taken in a very straightforward way, resulting in an infinite-dimensional Hilbert space.
 Also the infinite-volume limit $L \to \infty$ does not pose any major problems.